How Long Does Beef Last In The Fridge?

 3. Oven Love: Big beefy cuts?
 Slide 'em in the oven at low (about 300°F or 150°C).
 Throw some foil on top to lock that juicy goodness in.

 4. One and Done: Don't keep heating and cooling beef.
-This makes it taste funky and could get you sick.
+Repeated reheat cycles degrade flavor and raise the food-safety risk.

-Follow these tricks and your leftover beef will stay yum and safe.
-If curious about storing other eats, explore our piece on how long do wild mushrooms last in the fridge? to dig deeper.
+If curious about storing other eats, explore our piece on how long do wild mushrooms last in the fridge?.

 Tips for Keeping Your Beef Fresh